 New Product or Service Launch

 Often, launching a new feature or service may change how your product is perceived by both your existing and potential customers.
-This is a great opportunity to make changes in your website’s identity and messaging so that it aligns with your new business objectives.
+This is a great opportunity to go for website redesign and make changes in your website’s identity and messaging so that it aligns with your new business objectives.

 Additional Functionality Requirements